CNN vs. The Onion - Beta Binomial

 Updating with data

-• Based on observed data, we will update the posterior for our four priors and our own prior.
+• Based on observed data, we will update our posterior understanding using the four prior models and our own prior model.
 We will do this with our own score, our neighbor’s scores, and the class or dataset score.

 • Next, we calculate the summary statistics for the prior and posterior for all four priors using the function summarize_beta_binomial: